 The white rhinos are amazing creatures!
 The white rhinoceros is the second largest land mammal in the world, after the elephant.
-White rhinos can weigh over 2,000 kilograms (2 tons) and stand as tall as 1.8 meters (6 feet).
+White rhinos can weigh over 2 tons and stand as tall as 6 feet, at the shoulders.
 There were once over 30 species of rhino, but today there are only five and all are endangered.
 Here are a few really interesting facts about the white rhino.
 There are only 2 female white rhinos left in the world.
 They are the last 2 of their kind.

 First the Stats…